geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 	1. Open the recipe editor and press the Add Files button.
 Select flat files taken in the same GPI filter band as your science data.
 In the tutorial data set select files **S20131212S0022.fits to S20131212S0024.fits** from the lamps directory.
 	2. In the Recipe Editor, from the drop down menus on the right select **Reduction Category -> Calibration** and then **Recipe Template -> Calibrate Polarization Spot Locations - Parallel**.
 By selecting the Parallel option by default the pipeline tries to spread the computation across 4 threads.
 If for some reason you'd rather limit the process to one thread you can choose Calibrate Polarization Spot Locations. [#]_
 	3. Press Save Recipe and Queue.
 This process should take a few minutes, depending on your machine and whether or not you chose the parallel option.
 	4. Once this is complete it's a good idea to double check that your spot calibration file is doing what it should.
 Open GPItv and open the file named S20131212S0022.fits.
 From the **Labels** menu select **Labels -> Get Wavcal/Polcal from CalDB**.
-Now select **Labels-> Plot Wavecal/Polcal Grid**.
+Now select **Labels-> Plot Wavecal/Polcal Grid** and use the default options in the dialog box that pops up.

 	   When zoomed out it your calibration should looked like a nice evenly spaced grid: